Industry in Ecuador

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Economic activity increased 12.1% compared to the same month of the previous year in February, which was a deterioration from January's 14.9% increase.
+Economic activity grew 7.2% compared to the same month of the previous year in August, which was above July's 1.2% increase.